zachete/seleraper/README.md

 # Serper

-Tiny JS CLI tool that check specified HTML tag on entier website.
+Tiny JS CLI tool-scrapper that check specified HTML tag existence on entier website.
+It may be some image, iframe, etc.

-# Coming Soon
+I am developing this tool just for fun, so it can work unexpectedly and contain bugs😎.